tyler-daigle/tdaigle-tutorials/docs/CSS/flexbox.md

 for me until I gained a proper understanding of the different axes (that's axes as in more than one axis).

-## But first, what is the purpose of flexbox?
+## What is the purpose of flexbox?

 Flexbox can be used to change how elements are placed on a page.
 By default, block level elements will stack and inline elements will be placed inline.
 Changing the flow of elements and getting